-The Dutch Police Academy has been using itslearning for over two and a half years and it serves as a hub for their learning environment.
+The Dutch Police Academy has been using itslearning for over three and a half years and it serves as a hub for their learning environment.
 Educational Policy Advisor, Natascha Blijleven–Tebbe explains, “Curriculum committees create and update course templates for each course, which are distributed to teachers across all our campuses.
 Instead of having to edit thousands of different courses, itslearning ensures that changes to the main template are reflected in all linked courses.
 Teachers can then adapt the courses to their own teaching practices.”

 “It is important to the Police Academy that cloud services are used properly and securely.
 Aspects such as classification of data, privacy, information security and reliability of the service play an important role in this,” Natascha informs us. itslearning is certified by one of the most widely recognized international standards for information security: ISO 27001.
 Read the certification details here.